7 Modeling Longitudinal Responses using Generalized Least Squares

 • Assume that the correlation coefficient for \(Y_{it_{1}}\) vs. \(Y_{it_{2}}\) conditional on baseline covariates \(X_{i}\) for subject \(i\) is \(h(|t_{1} - t_{2}|, \rho)\), where \(\rho\) is a vector (usually a scalar) set of fundamental correlation parameters

-• Some commonly used structures when times are continuous and are not equally spaced (Pinheiro & Bates, 2000, sec.
-5.3.3) (nlme correlation function names are at the right if the structure is implemented in nlme):
+• Some commonly used structures when times are continuous and are not equally spaced (Pinheiro & Bates, 2000, Section 5.3.3) (nlme correlation function names are at the right if the structure is implemented in nlme):

 NO